“I just have trouble figuring out what to make.”

 Yoon continues: “Beyond the numbers, it also suggests that our fondness for Food TV has inspired us to watch more Food TV, and to want to eat more, but hasn’t increased our desire to cook.
 In part, Food TV has raised our standards to discouragingly high levels: How many of us really feel confident in our cooking skills after watching Iron Chef?”

-So how do we get over this “Pinterest Paralysis,” and make the leap from wanting to cook more, watching food TV, and scrolling through Pinterest to actually cooking more?
+So how do we get over this sense that cooking is a spectator sport, and make the leap from wanting to cook more, watching food TV, and scrolling through Instagram… to actually cooking more?

-When I encounter this indecision in clients, I have five easy suggestions.
+When I encounter this indecision in clients, I have five easy suggestions for meal prep for fat loss.
 It’s all about consolidating preparation, reducing decision-making, and keeping it simple.

 Interestingly, I get a lot of resistance to this.
 The argument usually runs: “But I won’t be using the freshest food if I only shop once a week.”
 When I hear this objection, I invite a person to step back and look at what they’re already doing, and ask, “What is the alternative?
 Are you really going to go grocery shopping four times a week if you don’t even have time to do it once a week right now?”